 Key to our students' success is a positive and productive relationship between home and school.
 Together we can make an immense difference to our children's futures.
-If you need to talk to us we can encourage you to do this sooner rather than later.
-We have well developed pastoral/support systems ensuring whatever the situation or eventuality we can respond quickly.
+If you need to

 Our core values of 'Excellence, Learning and Leadership' underpin all that we do and we aim to ensure that learning is outstanding in every lesson, every day.
 We strongly believe that every learner has a key role to play in their own success and as such we expect our students to work to their maximum potential in a respectful and mature manner.